PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/dashboard.md

 {% endhint %}

 {% hint style="info" %}
-If you are runnin your system with a PID logic, the logic will switch on the actor element and adapts only the power accordicgly.
+If you are running your system with a PID logic, the logic will switch on the actor element and adapts only the power accordingly.
 Hence, the actor itself remains on but with 0 power.
-Therefore, leds or other indicators will show the actor as on if a PID logic is used for the kettle.
+Therefore, LEDs or other indicators will show the actor as on if a PID logic is used for the kettle.

 ![Example of active actor with 0 power](../../.gitbook/assets/cbpi4-heater_0_Power.png)
 {% endhint %}